Vivien Lash is reluctant voyeur of the twenty-first century horrorshow

 The serial killer, like presidents and prime ministers, is a cultural signifier.
 Fred, with his moobs and hair so bad it couldn’t be rebranded as ironic, is no Travis Bickle.
 The sexy psychos of our imagination mainly existed in the movies back last century when Banality of Evil was just the name of my mom’s nail polish.

+Now the Chinese have colonised grab culture and the pushy President is making America great again by shoving his way to the front of the picture.
 You wouldn’t want to be within sniffing distance of our vampiric leaders; even in a nightmare.
 The Potus reality show is played on Twitter while the British PM, who could give Dracula’s grannie a run for her money with her wine lipstick and hungry laugh, chickens out of a pre-election debate with her rival whose idea of a style makeover is wearing a red tie.

 There are people who vote “wrong”, their choice despised by the liberal elite who sometimes (like me!) don’t vote; apart from on Strictly.
 And there are psychos like Fred West’s doppelganger who spend their time trying to get into peoples’ apartments.